 1. Registration certificate

 Once you have found a room or a flat in Germany, you have to go to the (residents' registration office) within two weeks.
 Everyone who moves into accommodation in Germany is required to register or amend their registration (if they move to a new address in the same city).
 Once you have registered, you will receive a registration certificate.
 It confirms that you are registered at a particular address, meaning you are officially living there.
 The registration certificate is needed on various occasions, for example when opening a bank account, applying for a library card or a parking permit.
 You will need the following documents to register:

 - Tenancy agreement or confirmation from your landlord that you have moved in

-TIP: Sometimes additional documents such as your are required.
-The can tell you which documents you will need.
+TIP: Sometimes additional documents such as your certificate of matriculation are required.
+The International Office can tell you which documents you will need.
 They will also give you the address of your residents registration office.
 Larger cities have several Bürgerämter, or administrative offices for citizens; usually, you will have to go to the office in your district.